North Atlantic Whales Going The Way Of The Dodo...

 Known as North Atlantic Right whales, because the ancient whalers considered them to be the ‘right’ whales to catch.
 Their productivity in terms of oil gathered from their corpses, which tended to float, made them the ‘right’ whale for hunting.

-Though whaling has been banned by the International Whaling Commission in 1986, and the North Atlantic whales has been protected from commercial whaling since 1935; the whale population is still on a decline.
+Though whaling has been banned by the International Whaling Commission in 1986, and the North Atlantic whales have been protected from commercial whaling since 1935; the whale population is still on a decline.

 Today, the climate of the world is changing at a fast pace due to human pollution, making it hard for all animals to adapt, leading to their extinction.